 So we agreed that she would do half the problems.
 As her confidence grew, she started doing a few more on her own.
 Eventually she did thirty computations like the rest of the class.

 I believe children like David critically need personal connections with caring adults, and I realized that a problem-solving conference would help me build that kind of connection with him.
-I had seen David playing football and knew what a different person he was on the field.
+Having seen David playing football, I knew what a different person he was on the field.
 I began the conference by noting how in football he was energetic in every play, intense in every huddle, cooperative through and through.
 That made him receptive enough to talk about how to transfer that sort of enthusiasm to school.

 There were many challenges to overcome on that front.
 But one agreement we made was that David would come to school early so he could get extra help on assignments without classmates seeing.
 I also partnered David up with a college mentor to help him with homework.
 The mentor was himself a football player, so there was the larger benefit that he could help David see that in order to play football, one had to do well in school.